2018 President of the Senate of the Czech Republic election: Reactions

 Václav Hampl stated that he wasn't pleased with Kubera's victory due to Kubera's views on European Union.
 He admitted that he considers the election his first big political defeat and noted that he didn't expect the result.
 Jan Horník on the other hand noted that he believes that Kubera could be a good Senate President.
 He noted that the result didn't surprise him.

 Leader of the Civic Democratic Party Petr Fiala congratulated Kubera for his victory.
 He stated that Kubera is an experienced politician and strong Persona who will be great President of the Senate.
 Senator Jiří Drahoš congratulated Kubera and stated that he is looking forward to their collaboration.
 TOP 09 MP Miroslav Kalousek congratulated Kubera but criticised Mayors and Independents for his support in second round.
 He stated that he doesn't understand why they preferred Kubera over Václav Hampl whom he considers a Persona of European Formate.
 Kalousek then criticised Kubera for his previous statements.
 Leader of Mayors and Independents Petr Gazdík defended party's decision and reminded that TOP 09 Senators are also part Mayors and Independents senate faction.
 The Civic Democratic Party defended Kubera and noted that Kalousek criticised Kubera for statement he made in a different context.
 Civic Democrats then thanked TOP 09 senators for their votes to Kubera.

-Kubera himself stated that he hopes to be the President of the Senate for three Terms until his Senate post expires in 2024.
-His Wish hasn't been fulfilled as he unexpectedly passed away on 20 January 2020.
+Kubera himself stated that he hopes to be the president of the Senate for three terms until his Senate post expires in 2024.
+His Wish hasn't been fulfilled as he unexpectedly died on 20 January 2020.
 Miloš Vystrčil became his Successor on 19 February 2020.